RoshanJose7/VoiceCommander/README.md

 A sample demo of a smaller version of Jarves using Python

-To install the required components for this project to run
+To install the required components for this project to run the install.bat file as administrator.

-Use the command: "pip install -r requirments.txt" on our command line

-And don't forget to use the virtual enviornment which is already created
+And your done!!!

+And remember i've coded it in such a way that it opens only the firefox browser, chrome is not et supported.

+Maybe soon!!!!